 The Bala Gym is located on Bala Avenue in Bala Cynwyd.
 The facility can be used for basketball, volleyball or children's parties.
 No food is permitted in the facility.
 To get a permit, Lower Merion Residents must complete an Application for Use of Township Property(PDF).
 Please See Fee Schedule for appropriate fee.

-What facilities can be used for Children's Birthday Parties?
+What facilities are available for Birthday Parties?

 How can someone adopt a park or make a contribution to beautify a park?